balancer/bal-mining-scripts/README.md

 * `_totals.json`: total amount of `BAL` to be claimed on Ethereum mainnet (`__ethereum_0xba1...` + `_gasResimbursement.json`)

 ## Requirements
-* Python 3 + Jupyter Notebook
+* Python 3
 * A [service account key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys#iam-service-account-keys-create-console) with read access to Google BigQuery

 ## Setup
 * Install required packages: `pip install -r requirements.txt`
 * Configure environment variable:
-  * `GOOGLE_APPLICATION_CREDENTIALS`: path to a JSON file that contains a service account key with read access to Google BigQuery
+  * `GOOGLE_APPLICATION_CREDENTIALS`: path to a JSON file that contains a service account key with read access to Google BigQuery and Nansen's Arbitrum data

 ## Usage
-1. Start Jupyter Notebook: `jupyter notebook`
-1. Open the `bal-mining.ipynb` notebook
-1. Run all cells
-2. Plots are displayed throughout the notebook.
-JSON reports are stored in the `reports` directory as described above.
+`python3 bal-mining.py`
+Will run the script for the week before the current one and save reports to `reports/<WEEK>`
+### Optional Parameters
+* `week`: what week number to run, eg `python3 bal-mining.py --week=75`
+* `rt=1`: run realtime estimator, eg `python3 bal-mining.py --rt=1`;
+  *  computes distributions for the current week
+  *  instead of saving reports to disk, writes values to Google BigQuery

 ## Weekly distributions